Dutch-Rescue-Team/rpi-init-github/README.md

-# rpi-init-github
+# rpi-init-GitHub

  ## Goal

- This tool is created to provide easy access to the git repos of the Dutch Rescue Team on Github from the Raspberry Pi for the team members who already have access to these repos from their Windows computer.
+ This tool is created to provide easy access to the git repos of the Dutch Rescue Team on GitHub from the Raspberry Pi for the team members who already have access to these repos from their Windows computer.

 ## Concept

 ### User experience
-For each sdcard used for the operating system in the Raspberry Pi a ssh-key will be generated for access to Github.
+For each SD card used for the operating system in the Raspberry Pi an ssh-key will be generated for access to GitHub.
-Setting up the access to Github on the Raspberry Pi will be done from the Windows development workstation.
+Setting up the access to GitHub on the Raspberry Pi will be done from the Windows development workstation.
-The rpi-init-github.ps1 PowerShell script takes care of this using the local git and GitHub settings.
+The rpi-init-GitHub.ps1 PowerShell script takes care of this using the local git and GitHub settings.

 ### Entry criteria
 * A developer using Windows to develop for the Dutch Rescue Team.
-* This developer has already access to the Dutch Rescue Team git repos on Github.
+* This developer has already access to the Dutch Rescue Team git repos on GitHub.

 ## Prepare Windows development workstation